matt77hias/Blog/_posts/2017-09-07-ndc-to-view-space.md

 ```

 # Summary
 So far, we have seen how to reconstruct the surface position in view space coordinates for a perspective and orthographic camera.
 Both reconstructions require only a `float4` coefficient vector in HLSL and are unfortunately quite different.
 So if our deferred renderer is going to support one camera type only, we could use the appropriate reconstruction.
-If our deferred renderer needs to support both or even more camera types, we need to specialize our shaders or specialize in our shaders by passing a flag in some constant buffer based on the camera type.
+If our deferred renderer needs to support both or even more camera types, we need to specialize our shaders statically (i.e. pre-processor directives) or dynamically (i.e. dynamic branching based on some constant buffer flag) based on the camera type.

 Alternatively, we can pass the inverse of our view-to-projection matrices (i.e. projection-to-view matrices) to reconstruct the view space coordinates from the NDC space coordinates.